Bangkok beaches are closer than you may realise.

 The main beach has sand so powder fine, that it will literally squeak under your feet as you walk along it.

-You can read more about how to get to Koh Samet and what there is to do.
+You can read more about how to get to Koh Samet and what there is to do and see some amazing photographs of the amazing Bangkok beaches.

 Chao Lao beach is 240 km from Bangkok heading East towards Laos.
 If you are driving in a car then the anticipated driving time is around 3.5 hours.

-You can see how easy it is to drive to Chao Lao and if you already know the way to Koh Chang, then it will be a breeze finding this place.
+You can see how easy it is to drive to Chao Lao and if you already know the way to Koh Chang, then it will be a breeze finding this place, as it is literally on the way.

 I stumbled upon this place when I tried to book a hotel on Koh Samet in peak season and found the price for Sai Kaew Beach Resort was around the $450 price range.